skypjack/entt/docs/md/entity.md

 ### They call me Reactive System

-As mentioned above, signals are the basic tools to construct reactive systems, even if they are not enough on their own.<br/>
-`EnTT` tries to take another step in that direction with the `observer` class template.
+Signals are the basic tools to construct reactive systems, even if they aren't enough on their own. `EnTT` tries to take another step in that direction with the `observer` class template.<br/>
 In order to explain what reactive systems are, this is a slightly revised quote from the documentation of the library that first introduced this tool, [Entitas](https://github.com/sschmid/Entitas-CSharp):